UHDanke/gd_docs/docs/triggers/visual/pulse.md

 ### Exclusive

 A Pulse trigger with Exclusive will clear other pulses active on the same target.
+This is not reflected by the editor's preview as it doesn't clear the pulses properly.

 For Channel mode, pulses on the same Channel ID are affected.